boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 # Security Considerations

-The techniques discussed in the draft offer the following security benefit: The operating system can identify the type of application (e.g., background, foreground, streaming, real-time etc.) and enforce appropriate network policies, even if a misbehaving application tries to evade the rate-limit policies.
+The techniques discussed in the document offer the following security benefit: An OS can identify the type of application (background, foreground, streaming, real-time, etc.) and enforce appropriate network policies, even if a misbehaving application tries to evade the rate-limit policies.
 If an application attempts to bypass rate-limiting by changing its 5-tuple or creating multiple flows, the OS can detect this and manage the application's traffic accordingly.